Table of Contents Contents

 BMO

 With BMO, there are three different types of bonds that you can invest in: treasury bills, money market and coupons and residuals.
-In order to start investing you can call or book an appointment online.
+In order to start investing, you can call or book an appointment online.

 Wealthsimple

 Wealthsimple offers a wide variety of investments to choose from.
-The great thing about Wealthsimple is you can create your account and start building your portfolio completely online.
-They are also commission free and offer $0 trades.
-That being said, if you are an active trader or day trader, you can get a paid version of Wealthsimple that costs only $100 per month and is recommended if you trade more than $550 per month in USD.
+The great thing about Wealthsimple is that you can create your account and start building your portfolio completely online.
+They are also commission-free and offer $0 trades.

 Savings Bonds in Canada